Welcome to: Therapist Marketing 101

 PPC Advertising on Google & Facebook

-We’ve already talked about SEO, which is the best way to build a foundation for your therapy practice.
+We’ve already talked about SEO, which is the best way to build a foundation for your therapy practice and a key part of therapist marketing.
 Over time, SEO will allow you to stop paying for ads, as people find your website organically.

 However, SEO can take 6-8 months before you even start to see results.
 In the meantime, you’ll probably need to consider paid advertising to get visitors to your website.

 PPC advertising means you “Pay Per Click” — aka, you pay for every visitor to your website.